 Date:

-Let's write Complete the sentences to expla Thami followed to make the smoo •
+jės.

-First you must.
+First you must

 Then you

 Next you

 Finally you

 How will Thami serve the smoothies?

-How do you thin k her brother and sister felt when t hey came home?
+How do you think her brother and sister felt when they came home?
 Say why.

-Combine these simple sentences

-Thami peels fruit (because) make complex sentences.
+Combine these simple sentences to make complex sentences.
 Use the words in brackets.

-Thami wants to make smoothies.
+Thami peels fruit.
+Thami wants to make smoothies. (because)

+Thami adds sugar.
+Thami blends the fruit. (after)

 A simple sentence contains a subject and a verb, and it expresses a complete thought.
 Thami makes smoothies.
-A complex sentence has an independent

-Thami adds suga r.
-Thami blends the fruit. (after) clause joined by a dependent clause.
+A complex sentence has an independent clause joined by a dependent clause.
 You use words such as because, since, after, although, when, that, who or which to join the two clauses.

 Thami poured the mixture into a glass after she had blended it.

-• nome to do her homework. o to the shops. (although)

-Thami made smo oothies.
+Thami made smoothies.
 It was hot. (since)

-, ,
+Thami stayed at home to do her homework.
+She wanted to go to the shops. (although)

-Thami took the s moothies out the fridge.
-They were e ready. (when)
+Thami took the smoothies out the fridge.
+They were ready. (when)